Localized Vision-Language Matching for Open-vocabulary Object Detection: Method

 \textbf{Disentangled text features.} Many previous works \cite{huang2020pixel, chen2019uniter, lu2019vilbert, su2019vl} use contextualized language models to extract text representations of the sentence.
 Although, this might be suitable for a task that requires a global representation of a phrase or text, this is not ideal for the case for object detection, where each predicted bounding box is expected to contain a single object instance.
 We show that using a simple text representation, which keeps the disentangled semantics of words in a caption, gives the flexibility to correctly match object boxes in an image with words in a caption.
-Our method uses only the embedding module \cite{DBLP:journals/corr/abs-1810-04805, pennington2014glove} of a pre-trained language model to encode the caption and performs matching with the proposed image-regions.
+Our method uses only the embedding module \cite{DBLP:journals/corr/abs-1810-04805, pennington2014glove} of a pre-trained language model to encode the caption and perform matching with the proposed image-regions.
+For embedding model we refer to the learned dictionary of vector representations of text tokens, which correspond to words or part-of-words.
+For cases where the text representing an object category is divided into multiple tokens, we consider the average representation of the tokens as the global representation of the object category.
 We show empirically, in Section \ref{sec:ablations}, that using such a lightweight text embedding module has better performance than using a whole large-scale language model.